What’s Happening in the CPA Ecosystem?

 Should You Have Non-Equity Partners?

-Two professionals shaking hands at a desk.
+professionals shaking hands across table

 As featured in Accounting Today.
 Succession planning at CPA firms has never been more difficult.
 Minting new partners is a struggle, as many potential candidates are leaving the field or are not interested in the job.
 This leaves more and more “retired” partners (those who have given up their equity) still working because there’s…